Naval Hospital Bremerton Change of Command Ceremony August 15, 2024

-Well-wishes extended...staff assigned to Navy Medicine Readiness Training Command Bremerton lined the rails to collectively express gratitude to Capt.
-Patrick Fitzpatrick, NMRTC Bremerton commanding officer and Naval Hospital Bremerton director, on his last Friday leading the customary procedure of morning colors followed by an awards ceremony.
-There will be a change of command held for NHB/NMRTC Bremerton, August 15, 2024 as Fitzpatrick will be relieved by Capt.
-Karla M. Lepore during an official ceremony at Naval Undersea Warfare Center auditorium at 1 p.m.
+There will be a change of command held for Naval Hospital/Navy Medicine Readiness Training Command Bremerton, August 15, 2024.

+Capt.
+Patrick Fitzpatrick will be relieved by Capt.
+Karla M. Lepore during the official ceremony at Naval Undersea Warfare Center auditorium at 1 p.m.

+Fitzpatrick, a Navy Nurse Corps officer from Missoula, Mont., served as Navy Medicine Readiness and Training Command Bremerton commanding officer and Naval Hospital Bremerton director, leading a team of approximately 930 Navy Medicine and Defense Health Agency personnel, from July 2021 to August 2024.

+Lepore, from Phoenix, Ariz., assumes command from her recent role of deputy director, Navy Medical Service Corps at Bureau of Medicine and Surgery, Falls Church, Va.

 |Date Taken: